sopechris/goodbad/notes.md

 Sentences with many capital letters and no philosophical meaning were some to be cleaned; for that we put a threshold on percentage of capital starting words and philosophical words.
 With that, many phrases were discarded.

 Ad-Hoc cleaning looking at things to remove (headers, notes, footnotes, chapter names...).
 Longest part, had to go over all texts one by one, left a couple untouched to see if fixed.
-Integrated it to philosophy cleaning pipeline.
+Checked whether previos pipeline took care of them and for those who didn't integrated to philosophy cleaning pipeline.
 Bible and Quran already cleaned .csv, separate from pipeline and put after.

 ---